-Oil and natural gas revenue of \$0 (2020: \$1,000) consists of the sale of natural gas from the Hackett Interest in Alberta, Canada.
+Oil and natural gas revenue of \$0 in the year ended 31 December 2021 (2020: \$2,000) consists of the sale of natural gas and royalties from the Hackett Interest in Alberta, Canada.
 The Company has not yet realised significant revenue from its planned operations elsewhere.